CmdrDats/igoki/README.md

 Connect up your projector and get it working in your OS as an extended display - some guidance if you need, for windows or OSX: [At this link](https://www.bu.edu/comtech/faculty-staff/classroom-av/instructor-station-desktop-mirroring/)

-Once that is setup, make sure the projector is pointed at and covering your entire board with a tiny bit of space to spare.
+Once that is setup, make sure the projector is pointed at and covering your entire board with a bit of space to spare.

-Now click the `Projector Window` button in the camera panel - this should open a new maximized window with a checkerboard pattern:
+Now click the `Projector` tab (next to OGS) - you'll see a 'Projector Window button'.
+Click that, and it should open a new blank window - move that to your projector monitor and maximize it.

+Then, click the 'Calibration Grid' button and you'll have something like this showing:

 ![Projector Checkerboard](doc/images/projector-checker.png)

-This is used to pick up the orientation of the camera vs the plane of your game board.
-Move that window over to the projector screen and maximize it - the checkerboard should fit on your game board.
+the checkerboard should ideally fit on your game board and be in the camera frame

-Get a blank white sheet of paper and place it so that the checkerboard pattern is fully on the page - this will let the camera correctly see the checkerboard pattern.
+Get a blank white sheet of paper and place it so that the checkerboard pattern is fully on the page - this will let the camera correctly see the checkerboard pattern easiest.

-If all goes well, the checkerboard pattern will disappear and the background of the window will go black.
+You should see the corners of the checkerboard highlighted in many colours in the camera window - if it looks like it's aligned correctly, hit the 'Accept Calibration' button.

-It's all ready to roll!
+The window should go black and it's all ready to roll!

 ### Announcer